GoogleCloudPlatform/iap-gcip-web-toolkit/README.md

 authentication flow without worrying about the underlying exchanges between the UI and IAP.

-Include the library as a dependency like this:
+Include the library as a dependency like this, if you are using gcip-iap v0.1.4 or less:

 ```javascript
 // Import Firebase/GCIP dependencies.
 These are installed on npm install.